-DIGITAL BUSINESS ECOSYSTEMS
+9. DIGITAL BUSINESS ECOSYSTEMS

 This course aims to describe the digital business ecosystem, which is characterized by network interconnections and interactions in the future, will have synergistic effects for digital business.
 Digital business ecosystem is the key to the success of the effective functioning of digital entrepreneurship, as it allows through network interactions to respond quickly to overcome socio-economic challenges in terms of innovation.
 Digital transformation of business and its systematic modernization lays the foundation for the formation and development of Industry 5.0 on the basis of digital ecosystem of entrepreneurship.
 This course provides an overview of the features of digital business ecosystem, in particular using some visual representation.
-During the study of this section, students will be able to get acquainted with the features of digital platforms, areas of ecosystem functionality (Value Chain, Innovators, Incubation, Experience and Testing).
+During the study of this section, students will be able to get acquainted with the features of the infrastructure elements and components of digital business ecosystem, the operation of digital platforms, areas of ecosystem functionality (Value Chain, Innovators, Incubation, Experience and Testing).
 As a result of studying this topic, students will get acquainted with the visualization of digital business ecosystem through the prism of augmented and virtual reality.